ec18130/magician/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open build version [https://ec18130.github.io/magician/](https://ec18130.github.io/magician/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.